 Gala Theatre is committed to supporting emerging talent and the development of new work by regional artists.

-In addition to Next Up… Gala Theatre sometimes provides space for work that is in its early stages of development.
+We sometimes provide space for work that is in its early stages of development.
 If you’d like to tell us about an original piece of theatre you’re working on please send a short synopsis of your project to firstname.lastname@example.org.

 Bridging The Gap

-Gala Theatre are delighted to have joined the line up of stellar venues for the brilliant Bridging the Gap scheme which offers a supporting package of work to artists or companies making work in the North East or Yorkshire.
-After a successful application, we are delighted to be supporting Stand and Be Counted alongside ARC Stockton, The Maltings and Sunderland MACQ to help develop their show in the coming months which will then be presented in Autumn 2018.
+We are delighted to have joined the line-up of stellar venues for the brilliant Bridging the Gap scheme which offers a supporting package of work to artists or companies making work in the North East or Yorkshire.